jasonadamyoung/rambleon-org/content/posts/2005-02-21-quote-of-the-day-16.md

 Highly agreed.

 Speaking of iTunes/iPod’s.
 Everyone and their brother has an opinion/pontification on both, and their relative place in the grand scheme of things, blah, blah, blah.
-Of course this sets the various University folks scrambling about to figure out how to capture some of the iTunes/iPod mindshare and “do something” &#8211; especially after my [colleagues just down the road][3] “did something”.
+Of course this sets the various University folks scrambling about to figure out how to capture some of the iTunes/iPod mindshare and “do something” — especially after my [colleagues just down the road][3] “did something”.

 The iPod does have great implications for education. e.g.

-> <just-a-tad-of-facetious-sarcasm> Could you \_just imagine\_, a students checks the RSS feed for course blog for his/her course, gets yesterday&#8217;s lecture as a .mp3 RSS enclosure (e.g. a &#8220;Podcast&#8221;) and their aggregator automatically puts on their iPod? </just-a-tad-of-facetious-sarcasm>
+> <just-a-tad-of-facetious-sarcasm> Could you \_just imagine\_, a students checks the RSS feed for course blog for his/her course, gets yesterday's lecture as a .mp3 RSS enclosure (e.g. a "Podcast") and their aggregator automatically puts on their iPod? </just-a-tad-of-facetious-sarcasm>

 (The “just-a-tad-of-facetious-sarcasm” is that the idea is not bad, but requires a lot of “wouldn’t it be great if…” technology/infrastructure/help documentation to put together.
 Though I’m sure a year from now, someone on campus will have that very same bright idea, and it will be deemed revolutionary, etc.).